SkwarczynskiP/Counting-Tokens/README.md

   1. Download the files
   2. Write any natural English language into the "input.txt" file.
 The file currently has a text copy of the novel _Great Expectations_, by Charles Dickens.
   3. Open the terminal and change directories to the location of the downloaded files
-  4. Type the command "py hw-0.py input.txt [user-configurations]" to run the code (Example: py hw-0.py input.txt -l )
+  4. Type the command "py hw-0.py input.txt [user-configurations]" to run (Example: py hw-0.py input.txt -l )

 # Optional Configurations for Noramlization
 (up to all four customizations can be included)